+Temp 04

 Definitions: Analogue, Cognitive and Digital Audio PMSE

 Analogue

 Most current audio PMSE products are based on analogue modulation, e.g. FM modulation.
 An analogue transmission chain involves the convertion of the acoustic signal into an electric signal which directly drives the radiofrequency signal transmitted over the air.
 At the receiver end, the received radiofrequency signal is directly converted to an electric signal which is then assumed to be representative of the input audio signal.
 Such analogue transmission chain introduces minimum latency for the end-to-end transmission of the signal.
 However, as the signal is not encoded, any radiofrequency interference or loss of the radiofrequency signal directly degrades the transmitted audio signal.
 In such a case, no interference is acceptable.